MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Rename-ItemProperty.md

 - All platforms:
   - `rnp`

-`Remove-ItemProperty` is designed to work with the data exposed by any provider.
+`Rename-ItemProperty` is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PSProvider`.
 For more information, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).